By Dr. Mercola

 While your diet should contain colorful organic vegetables, ideally it should include moderate amounts of high-quality animal protein, which are valuable sources of nutrients that cannot be obtained elsewhere.

-However, I advise you to avoid meat from confined animal feeding operations (CAFOs), usually sold in supermarkets.
-They come from animals raised in poor living conditions, and are nutritionally inferior and often contaminated with growth hormones, antibiotics, pathogens, and consist on a diet filled with genetically modified organisms (GMOs).
+However, I advise you to avoid meats from confined animal feeding operations (CAFOs), usually sold in supermarkets.
+They come from animals raised in poor living conditions (compared to free-range animals) and usually are fed a diet filled with genetically modified organisms (GMOs).

 Opt for organic pastured meats, which are not only healthier but are also leaner and tastier.
 Discover the nutrition and flavor of these organic meats in the recipe below.